Home » Blog » Music Teachers Tips » Ideas and Techniques » Teaching Elementary Music Tips to Talk Less and Teach More

 • Read the simple directions aloud.

-• Read the directions but pause and prompt students to fill in the missing words.
+• Read the directions but pause and prompt students to fill in a few missing words.

 • Simply point to the instructions as you begin an activity.